Data Protection Reading Time: 16 minutes

 Step 2: Choosing the Right MFA Method

-There are various MFA methods available, each with its advantages and considerations
+There are various MFA methods available, each with its advantages and considerations.

 • Two-Factor Authentication (2FA): The system requires the user to enter their password and one additional form of identification, such as a verification code sent to their phone or email.

-• Third-Party Authenticator App: Instead of the system itself, a third-party application (authenticator app) verifies the user’s identity by generating a passcode that the user has to enter to confirm the identity to the system.
+• Third-Party Authenticator App: Instead of the system itself, a third-party application (authenticator app) verifies the user’s identity by generating a passcode that the user has to enter to confirm the identity of the system.

 • Device Recognition: The system prompts for multiple authentications only when accessing it for the first time on a new device.
 Subsequent access from recognized devices requires only the user’s password, as the system remembers the device’s identity.